Guilherme-Ataliba/CSOWP-Symbolic-Regression/CSOWP SR/Algorithms/Notes.md

 # 🔵 Baseline Symbolic Regression Algorithm

+# 🔵 Improvement Ideas

+#### 1. Fitness Metric
+Use a fitness metric that takes into account the length of the expression, smaller expression should have better fitness score.
+The idea is to reduce overfitting.

 # 🔵 Questions

 ## 🔷 Node Id
-I've add a attribute to my main expression tree that will only bhe used in a very specific case, by i use slots in my class declaration, will that impact performance?
+I've add a attribute to my main expression tree that will only be used in a very specific case, by i use slots in my class declaration, will that impact performance?
 The method in question is the visualize

 ## 🔷 Overflow